maldukhn/FuckElon/README.md

 -   Open an **Issue**.
 -   DM me on Twitter: [supercitron](https://x.com/supercitron).

+## Project Status

+I am switching to Android, so I will no longer be maintaining this project.
+I am archiving the repository in the hope that someone else will take over and continue the work.

 ## Contact

 Questions or support?
 Reach out on Twitter: [supercitron](https://x.com/supercitron).